-l) Retirement and other employee benefits
+l) Employee benefits

 Short term employee benefits and defined contribution plans:

 All employee benefits payable/available within twelve months of rendering the service are classified as short-term employee benefits.
 Benefits such as salaries, wages and bonus etc. are recognised in the statement of profit and loss in the period in which the employee renders the related service.